microsoft/pxt-arcade/docs/test/tutorials/free-throw-jr.md

 ---

-You've coded an amazing game!
+You've made a free-throw game!

-**Can you get 20 points before the counter gets down to zero?**
+**Can you get 20 points before time runs out?**

 When you've finished playing, click **Done** so you can share your tutorial with family and friends!